nenad1002/AndroidCameraSample/README.md

 # AndroidCameraSample
-Camera sample - Android project with basic camera functions, later is going to be extended with machine learning algorithms
+Camera sample - Android project with basic camera functions (old API), later is going to be extended with machine learning algorithms